jll38/njitbytes/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Read the [Contribution Guidelines](CONTRIBUTING.md) for more details.
+Please read the [Contribution Guidelines](CONTRIBUTING.md) for more details.

 ## 📄 License